piechockidaniel/database-synchronizer/docs/VISUAL_WORKFLOW_DESIGNER_GUIDE.md

 **Step 5: Save and Compile**
 - Click "Save" button
 - Enter a workflow name
-- Click "Compile to Mapping" to generate TableMapping
+- Click "Compile to Mapping" to generate Mapping
 - Your workflow is now ready to use!

 ---